 - Light-weight, take hardly any space in your drawer, and go into the dishwasher.
 Yes!

 2. Plastic scraper

 I’ve already confessed my tendency to put knives into the dishwasher.
-Knives with plastic handles were made for me.
+Knives with plastic handles are appropriate for me.
 I use them to prepare fruit for our cereal every morning.
-Good for lightweight jobs.
+Suitable for lightweight jobs.
 The price makes them practically disposable.

 A bowl scraper is a necessity if you like to make yeast bread.
 Not only is the curved side handy for pushing the dough out of a round bowl, but the straight side is also good when cutting portions to roll into balls.
 Like the plastic spatulas, you can also use them to scrape dried or baked-on food from cooking pans or cookie sheets.

 Can a cook have too many small cutting boards?

 4. Stainless Steel Biscuit Cutter